bubblydoo/librsvg-lambda-layer/README.md

-# LibRSVG for AWS Lambda with Node module
+# LibRSVG for AWS Lambda

-Scripts to compile LibRSVG for AWS Lambda instances powered by Amazon Linux 2.x, such as the `nodejs10.x` runtime.
-Also includes the `librsvg-prebuilt` Node module which is compiled with `gyp` on Amazon Linux.
+Scripts to compile LibRSVG for AWS Lambda instances powered by Amazon Linux 2.x.

 ## Usage

-Absolutely the easiest way of using this is to pull it directly from the AWS Serverless Application repository into a CloudFormation/SAM application, or deploy directly from the Serverless Application Repository into your account, and then link as a layer.

 The `rsvg` binary will be in `/opt/bin/rsvg-convert` after linking the layer to a Lambda function.
-The `librsvg-prebuilt` npm package will be installed in `/opt/nodejs/node_modules`, which is in the default `NODE_PATH`

-For more information, check out the [rsvg-convert-lambda-layer](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:145266761615:applications~rsvg-convert-lambda-layer) application in the Serverless App Repository.

-For manual deployments and custom builds, read below...

 ## Prerequisites